 The latest presidential polls show Mitt Romney remaining in the lead against President Obama.

-As of Sunday, Mitt Romney remains in a three point lead over Barack Obama, according to Rasmussen's daily Presidential poll.
+As of Thursday, Mitt Romney remains in a two point lead over Barack Obama, according to Rasmussen's daily Presidential poll.

-Romney currently has a three point lead with 50 percent of voter support over President Obama with 47 percent.
-The poll also showed one percent of voters supporting a third-party candidate and one percent still undecided.
+Romney currently has a two point lead with 49 percent of voter support over President Obama with 47 percent.
+The poll also showed one percent of voters supporting a third-party candidate and three percent still undecided.

-The results for Sunday's poll were based on phone interviews over three consecutive nights.
+The results for Thursday's poll were based on phone interviews over three consecutive nights.
+The number of people interviewed increased from 500 to 1,000 for the week leading to Election Day.

 The latest Electoral College projected reports show President Obama leading with 237 Electoral Votes and Romney at 206.
 In order to become President of the United States, a candidate needs 270 Electoral Votes.
 With 95 Electoral Votes remaining outside what are considered firmly decided states, the latest toss-up states are Florida, Ohio, Virginia, Wisconsin, Colorado, Iowa, Nevada and New Hampshire.